 How much will my project cost?

 Prairie Roots Research charges an hourly fee of $50.
 Copy costs and other actual expenses incurred are in addition to the hourly fee.

 A minimum block of ten hours is required to initiate a new project.
 A non-refundable retainer fee of 50% of the initially authorized research time is due before work begins.
 The retainer fee will be credited to your account for research conducted.

 Contact us and tell us about your project.
 Initial consultations are free.
 If you decide to retain services, we provide a written contract.
 We will never exceed the contracted number of hours without your further authorization.
 Hourly rates are discounted for work subcontracted through board-certified genealogists.

 Once we receive your retainer fee and signed contract, we begin the project with a thorough evaluation of the research you’ve completed and the problem to be solved.
 This examination includes analysis of all relevant records, documents, etc. This is a very necessary step and can save you money in the long run.
 Sometimes we can spot something right away that you may have missed—or that our knowledge of the records and how they were created reveals.

-From our analysis we will develop a research plan, usually consisting of five or fewer “first steps” that we recommend to advance the project.
-Often we can complete one of those steps as part of the first five hours.
+From our analysis we develop a research plan, usually consisting of five or fewer “first steps” that we recommend to advance the project.
 We’ll deliver this initial evaluation & results for your review.
-With your approval, we’ll move forward in the second five hours to complete our “first steps” research plan.
+With your approval, we’ll move forward with the research.

 How are my results delivered?